FinalVossler/Root-Front-Host/README.md

 - Rename FileInptus to inputFiles for consistency with InputSelect
 - Add the "show in side menu" option for a model

-- Add backend verifications for when a shipping method is deleted (make sure to delete it for orders too => make the shipping method options )
+- Add backend verifications for when a shipping method is about to be deleted.
+Block the deletion when it's used for an existing order
-- Add backend verification for when an entity is deleted (make sure to delete it for orders too => make the product optional)
 - Fix the field copy function.
 It can be simpler

 - 2 Mains problems: (1) Data redondancy between objects (would be good to have a frontend database like meteor or apollo client), and (2) cascade deleting and optional foreign keys (objects)